Ramneek82810/Neural-Network/README.md

 - Conceptual Framework: Learn the fundamentals of neural networks in a simple and visual way.

--Python Implementation: Step-by-step guide to coding your own neural network.
+- Python Implementation: Step-by-step guide to coding your own neural network.

 -Fun Enhancements: Experiment with additional features like data augmentation and visualizing the "mind" of a neural network.